EventStore/documentation/docs/cloud/faq.md

 title: Cloud FAQ
 ---

-## Roadmap

-#### Where can I find the Cloud Roadmap?

-The Event Store Cloud roadmap is available on [our website](https://www.eventstore.com/event-store-cloud), scroll down to see the roadmap.

 ## Cluster provisioning

 #### Is it possible to change the cluster instance size or topology?

 We don't have this feature available yet.
-However, you can always do it using [backup and restore](../ops/README.md#resizing-cluster-nodes).
+However, you can always do it using [backup and restore](ops/README.md#resizing-cluster-nodes).

 #### Are there plans to support automatic resize of cluster nodes?